shirleyx2000/lab1/README.md

 ===

 **Advice**
-* Start early!
-* Make sure you are familiar with the [course policies](http://eece210.ece.ubc.ca/policies/), in particular on academic integrity and collaboration.
+* _Attend your lab section._
 * It is inefficient to expect to learn many language features before writing code.
 Dive right in!
-Eclipse can be your friend, in particular use the code completion feature to see what options you have.
+Eclipse can be your friend; in particular: use the code completion feature to see what options you have.
 * Use the Java documentation on the Sun/Oracle website.
 Learn to read it.
 * Ask for help early — but not too early!
-* Do not post your own code on Piazza.
-* _Repeat: Start early!_